ezakhar/help/en/basics/competition.md

 # Competition

-Competition - an item in the calendar which contains information about planned or completed competition.
+Competition - a calendar item which contains information about planned or completed competition.

 In this section: